-Maria Feske is a psychologist, B.SC.
-Furthermore, she is a nationally certified Occupational Therapist with many years of experience in working with children and adults with disabilities.
-Maria Feske is head of the day care department for people with disabilities at a charitable institution in Berlin.
-She is the mother of an 8 year old child.
-As a consultant for Berliner Seilfabrik, she and the team located in Berlin, design playground concepts that are up to such special challenges.
+Maria Feske is a nationally certified Occupational Therapist with many years of experience in working with children and adults with disabilities.
+She is the mother of a 4 year old boy and is currently working on her thesis to conclude her studies in Psychology.
+As a consultant for Berliner Seilfabrik, she and the team located in Berlin design playground concepts that are up to such special challenges.